open-telemetry/opentelemetry-specification/specification/metrics/noop.md

 Users of OpenTelemetry need a way to disable the API from actually performing any operations.
 The No-Op OpenTelemetry API implementation (henceforth referred to as the No-Op) provides users with this functionally.
-It implements the OpenTelemetry API so that no telemetry is produced and computation resources are minimized.
+It implements the [OpenTelemetry Metrics API](./api.md) so that no telemetry is produced and computation resources are minimized.

 All language implementations of OpenTelemetry MUST provide a No-Op.